You are here: Home > Your visit > Patient leaflets > General > Information for families following a bereavement

 The registrar will ask you how many copies of the certificate you will need.
 A fee is payable for all copies.
 You may need a copy of the death certificate for the will and for any pension claims, insurance policies, savings certificates, premium bonds and banks or building societies.

-At the register office
+At the Register Office

 You should take other supporting documents such as the person’s birth and marriage certificates, passport, proof of address and NHS medical card.
+Further information required by the Register Office:

 • Full name of person who has died, including maiden name if applicable